playrinc/CGAutoComplete/README.md

 On the suggestion view itself, in the protocol method to set it up based on its index, these are the properties that can be set:

 image, text, textFont, textColor, detailedText, detailedTextFont, detailedTextColor

+The max amount of suggestions that are shown before becoming scrollable is set to 4 by default, but it is a constant that can be set in the source code if necessary.

 Enjoy.